Frequently Asked Questions (FAQ)

 Q.6 Do I have to pay any fees for courier services?

-Pickup and dropoff services at the main TNT hub in Tbilisi will remain free of charge.
-Pickup and dropoff services at all other TNT locations will require a premium service fee of 12 USD per applicant.
-Home/office delivery will require a premium service fee of 9 USD per applicant.
+It depends on which option you choose.
+Pickup and dropoff services at the main TNT hub in Tbilisi is free of charge.
+Pickup and dropoff services at all other TNT locations require a premium service fee of 14 USD per applicant.
+Home/office delivery require a premium service fee of 12 USD per applicant for delivery in Tbilisi and 14 USD for delivery in other cities in Georgia.

 back to top